 - The parser enters C, remembers its position in the text, starts a level-3 virtual entry.

-- The parser completes a level-3 virtual entry, returns to level-2 and passes C once again.
+- The parser completes a level-3 virtual entry, returns to level-2, and passes C once again.

-- The parser completes a level-2 virtual entry, returns to level-1 and passes B and C once again.
+- The parser completes a level-2 virtual entry, returns to level-1, and passes B and C once again.

-- The parser completes successfully a virtual entry, returns, and performs a real entry through A, B, and C.
+- The parser completes a virtual entry, returns, and performs a real entry through A, B, and C.

 But what if a fitting alternative is in the second or the third in the list?
-Then one of the predicate stages will fail, its position in the text will roll back, and another predicate will start running.
+Then one of the predicate stages will fail.
+Its position in the text will roll back, and another predicate will start running.

 On rare occasions, we even wrote our predicates using C# just to avoid the ANTLR-generated ones.
 Luckily, this method also exists.

-“Tools are a definite plus when we compare ANTLR to other language recognition tools, Visual Studio, and ANTLRWorks.
+Tools are a definite plus when we compare ANTLR to other language recognition tools, Visual Studio, and ANTLRWorks.
 And you don’t wanna lose this advantage while implementing the inheritance.
-The solution was specifying a basic grammar in an inherited grammar in an ANTLR commentary format.
+The solution was specifying basic grammar in an inherited grammar in an ANTLR commentary format.
 For ANTLR tools it’s just a comment, but we can extract all required information from it.

 In many programming languages, Keywords can’t be used as the subject names.
 There can be from 800 to 3000 keywords in SQL depending on the dialect.
-Most of them are tied to the context inside databases so forbidding them as object names would be met with anger and frustration from the users.
+Most of them are tied to the context inside databases.
+Thus, forbidding them as object names would frustrate users.
 That’s why SQL has reserved and unreserved keywords.

-This method has a more detailed check: if the entry calls an identifier and the identifier is expected to be met onwards, then it’s all good.
-But if an unreserved word is an entry, then it should be double-checked.
-This extra check reviews the branch search in the current context where this unreserved keyword can be used as a keyword, and if there are no such branches, it can be used as an identifier.
+This method has a more detailed check.
+If the entry calls an identifier, and we expect that the identifier is met onwards, then it’s all good.
+But if an unreserved word is an entry, we should double-check it.
+This extra check reviews the branch search in the current context where this unreserved keyword can be a keyword.
+If there are no such branches, it can be used as an identifier.

-Syntax analysis without trees
+Errors in syntax analysis without trees

 - Find out which keywords and object types will be available at the Point.

 In this case, the grammar is easy to imagine as a Graph or a State Machine.